 What is Zuppa Toscana?

 Zuppa toscana is a broad, generalized term, that literally translates to “Tuscan soup.”
 It’s not just an Olive Garden thing (the Tuscany region of Italy is home to many a lovely zuppa), however I do know that the American chain is definitely responsible for popularizing the soup in this country, no question.
-Typically, a classic Zuppa Toscana is a soup made from kale (or another sturdy green; I’m allergic so you see arugula pictured here), zucchini, cannellini beans, potatoes, veggies, olive oil, and herbs and seasonings.
+Typically, a classic Zuppa Toscana recipe is made from kale (or another sturdy green; I’m allergic so you see arugula pictured here), zucchini, cannellini beans, potatoes, veggies, olive oil, and herbs and seasonings.

-Why is this the BEST Zuppa Toscana.
+Why is this the BEST Zuppa Toscana recipe?

 Again and as always, when I say “The Best,” I don’t really mean the best the world has ever known.
 Because how would I even begin to know if that’s true?
 No, when I refer to a recipe of mine as being “the best” – I mean it’s the best I personally have ever had – the best I have ever made.

 So, take that for what it’s worth and no more.
 But I do cook and eat professionally (read: a whole lot), so I hope that claim is worth a little something to you.
+In short, this is one killer soup.
+And now I’ll shut up and tell you why.

 Alright.
-I’m literally only going to ask you to make one very special move here when working on this soup – just a little something outside of the typical lines … the game-changing difference maker.
+I’m literally only going to ask you to make one very special move here when working on this toscana zuppa situation – just a little something outside of the typical lines … the game-changing difference maker.
 This very special move will make all the difference in the world in the final product, and will result in a Zuppa Toscana that is leaps and bounds above its contemporaries.

 How to make “roasted” garlic on the stovetop